The University of North Dakota has always been ahead of its time.

 Facts About UND

-UND continues to build on its record of developing future leaders.
-We have earned well-deserved national recognition for our academic programs.
+UND continues to build on its record of developing leaders.
+We've earned national recognition for our academic programs.
 We also serve the largest number of exclusively online students among all nonprofit, flagship universities in the eight-state region.

 Increase in 4-year graduate rate over the past 4 years